ibrah-20/ibrah-20/README.md

 Here are some ideas to get you started:

+- - 🔭 Building projects one commit at a time
+- 🌱 Learning AI, cybersecurity, and scalable systems
+- 👯 Open to collaborating on meaningful tech projects
+- 💬 Ask me about Arch Linux, coding, gym discipline, or crypto
+- 📫 Reach me at: koechibrahim98@gmail.com
+- ⚡ Fun fact: I rarely miss gym sessions

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...